Home / Instruments /Accessories / Ordering / Tips

 Setup: The frets have been precision leveled, recrowned and polished; trussrod tension and neck relief adjusted; bridge height adjusted; bridge compensation set; string slots at nut and bridge inspected and recut as necessary; bridge foot contour inspected and fit to top as necessary; bridge radius inspected and recurved as necessary; bridge wheels and tuners lubricated; fingerboard and bridge oiled; body and neck cleaned and hand polished.

-This instrument is strung with medium gauge bronze strings (.013-.057).
+This instrument is strung with medium gauge bronze strings (.013-.056).
 The guitar will accommodate lighter or heavier gauge strings, according to preference.
-String action is set at 5/64" to 6/64" at the 12th fret, with moderate relief for acoustic playing with medium strings.
+String action is set at 4/64" to 5/64" at the 12th fret, with moderate relief for acoustic playing with medium strings.
 The action may be lowered or raised to your requirements with the adjustable bridge.

-Case: Original brown alligator Gibson arched hardshell case.
+Case: Original deluxe Gibson brown alligator arched hardshell case.